Skip to main content

 my-property-all: "*"

-Keep in mind that property values need to adhere to the syntax and character set of Kubernetes labels as they will be set as a label on the created nodes later on.
+Property values must adhere to the syntax and character set of Kubernetes labels, as they are set as labels on created nodes.

 In-built properties

-• vcluster.com/node-type: The name of the node type to use.
-Makes it possible to map vCluster node pools to only use a specific node type.
-Since node type names are globally unique, they also always map to a single node provider.
+• vcluster.com/node-type: The name of the node type.
+Maps vCluster node pools to a specific node type.
+Since node type names are globally unique, they always map to a single node provider.

 • topology.kubernetes.io/zone: Maps to the spec.zone field of the node type.
-If unspecified, will be global.
+Defaults to global if unspecified.

 Resources

-Resources are a required field of node types and specify what computing resources a node of this type would have.
-Certain node providers (such as bcm or kubevirt) are able to auto discover resources, while others require you to specify at least cpu and memory for each node type.
+The resources field is required on each node type and specifies the computing resources nodes of that type provide.
+Certain node providers (such as BCM or KubeVirt) auto-discover resources, while others require you to specify at least cpu and memory for each node type.
 Resources are specified according to the Kubernetes resource units.

-In addition you can also specify your own resources, such as nvidia.com/gpu, which then will be used for scheduling inside the vCluster as well.
-The platform will not schedule a node claim to a node type with custom resources, if these custom resources are not explicitly requested.
-In other words, if a vCluster doesn't request a GPU, no GPU node type will ever be provisioned for this vCluster, even if they are the only ones left.
+You can also specify custom resources such as nvidia.com/gpu, used for scheduling inside the tenant cluster.
+The platform does not schedule a node claim to a node type with custom resources unless those resources are explicitly requested.
+A tenant cluster that does not request a GPU is never assigned a GPU node type, even if it is the only available type.

 Cost